Skip to main content

 Managing Users

 They can also manage a user's security settings, including authentication methods and Two-Factor Authentication (2FA).
-Administrative actions may include resetting passwords, setting password expiration dates, updating protocol access, adding or removing SFTP/SSH keys or API keys, managing IP whitelists, and revoking active desktop connections.
+Administrative actions include resetting passwords, setting password expiration dates, updating protocol privileges, adding or removing SFTP/SSH keys or API keys, managing IP whitelists, and revoking active desktop connections.

-Site administrators can also fine-tune folder or group permissions or modify the permission levels.
+Site Administrators can fine-tune folder or group permissions or modify the permission levels.
 They can establish access expiration dates, modify user roles or disable the user.
 Site administrators have the capability to adjust user language, timezone, header text, or notification preferences, as well as review user activity.

-Site administrators can also impersonate a user to view the web app exactly as that user sees it.
+Site Administrators can impersonate a user to view the web app exactly as that user sees it.
 This feature is especially useful after onboarding to confirm that access, permissions, and configurations are correctly applied.
 The impersonation session is read-only, allowing administrators to review settings without making any changes.

 De-provisioning Users